abhishek-kumar-code/Redfish_Public/Specification.md

 * HTTP [201](#status-201) status code with a body that contains the JSON representation of the newly created resource after the request has been applied.
 * HTTP [202](#status-202) status code with a `Location` header set to the URI of a task monitor when the processing of the request requires additional time to complete.
-    In this case, a response with the HTTP 201 status code and the created resource may be returned in response to request to the task monitor URI after processing succeeds.
+    * After processing of the task is complete, the created resource may be returned in response to request to the task monitor URI with the HTTP [201](#status-201) status code.
 * HTTP [204](#status-204) status code with empty payload in the event that service cannot return a representation of the created resource.

 For update, replace, and delete operations, the response from the service after successful modification should be one of the following responses:

 * HTTP [200](#status-200) status code with a body that contains the JSON representation of the targeted resource after the modification has been applied, or, for the delete operation, a representation of the deleted resource.
 * HTTP [202](#status-202) status code with a `Location` header set to the URI of a task monitor when the processing of the modification requires additional time.
-    In this case, a response with the HTTP 200 status code and the modified resource may be returned in response to request to the task monitor URI after processing succeeds.
+    * After processing of the task is complete, the modified resource may be returned in response to request to the task monitor URI with the HTTP [200](#status-200) status code.
 * HTTP [204](#status-204) status code with an empty payload in the event that service cannot return a representation of the modified or deleted resource.

 For details on success responses to action requests, see [POST (action)](#post-action).